 Finding a suitable therapy provider for children and young people with an intellectual disability can be difficult.
 As a parent or a referrer, you want to ensure that the service provider has the knowledge and experience necessary to support you on your journey through key life transitions.

-Montrose has a long history of working with people with intellectual disability.
+Northcott has a long history of working with people with intellectual disability.
 We have invested in the knowledge and skills of our therapists to ensure they are equipped to work with more complex cases.

 An intellectual disability may be a specific diagnosis or associated with another condition.
 It is a lifelong condition that requires specialist support especially at times of change and transition.
 People with an intellectual disability may take longer to understand processes and information, memory can be affected and managing emotions can be tricky.

 For any family, receiving a diagnosis is a challenging time as you seek to understand how to support your child and family.
-Montrose is here to help you navigate through the early days and to focus on early goals that can make a real difference in your child’s quality of life.
+Northcott is here to help you navigate through the early days and to focus on early goals that can make a real difference in your child’s quality of life.

 Our therapists work as part of a multidisciplinary team including Physiotherapists, Occupational Therapists, Speech Pathologists and Social Workers.
 This means that additional supports can be accessed quickly and easily.

-Montrose Social Workers have extensive experience working with families with intellectual disability.
+Northcott Social Workers have extensive experience working with families with intellectual disability.
 They can help you work through what your diagnosis will mean, connect you with the right supports and establish goals for early intervention.

 In the first few years of life children go through significant language development.
 An intellectual disability can slow that development and be frustrating for both children and their parents.
 Speech Pathology support can help focus on alternative communication and speech and language goals.

 Understandably parents can feel overwhelmed by a diagnosis.
 You may be unsure how to handle or interact with your child, even if you have other children.
-We understand this and Montrose therapists will work with your family to feel confident in interacting with your infant, engaging them with play and reading their cues.
+We understand this and Northcott therapists will work with your family to feel confident in interacting with your infant, engaging them with play and reading their cues.

 Children with an intellectual disability tend to learn and develop more slowly than other children of the same age.